rishic3/rishic3.github.io/notes/books/2024/stories-of-your-life.md

-Short story collection - my favorites are *Hell is the Absence of God* and *Liking What You See: A Documentary*.
+My favorites are *Hell is the Absence of God* and *Liking What You See: A Documentary*.